rehierl/html-outliner-spec/implementation-overview.md

 a single root section.

-A section is considered to be an **inner section of an outline** if it is a top-level section, or if it is a descendant of such a section - with no top-level section of another outline in between.
+A section is considered to be an **inner section of an outline** if it is a top-level section, or if it is a descendant of such a section (with no top-level section of a different outline in between).

 The `parentSection` property will be set if a section is added as subsection to another section.
 It must hold a null reference if a section is not a subsection